H-Moji-H/Retail-Sales-Analysis/README.md

 - **Correlation Analysis:** Examining relationships between different sales variables.

 ### 4. Strategic Insights and Recommendations
 - **Product Strategy:** Recommendations are based on product performance.
-Recommendations based on product performance are documented in the uploaded notebook.
+They are documented in the uploaded notebook.
 - **Customer Retention:** Identifying businesses with reduced customer frequency.
 - **Operational Efficiency:** Analyzing trends for improved efficiency.